Hemlocks and How to Save Them

 Sometimes called the “redwood of the east,” eastern hemlocks (Tsuga Canadensis) are slow-growing, long-lived evergreens that can grow to more than 150 feet tall.
 Eastern hemlocks and their close relative Carolina hemlocks (Tsuga caroliniana) provide dense shade that keeps forests and streams cool throughout much of eastern Tennessee, especially in the Smokies and on the Cumberland Plateau.

-For this reason, they are a “keystone species.”
-A keystone species is one that plays a critical role in its ecological community, a role much larger than its abundance would indicate.
+For this reason, hemlocks are a “keystone species"--one that plays a critical role in its ecological community that is much larger than its abundance would indicate.
 Many forest and aquatic species depend on the presence of hemlocks.

 Hemlocks Under Attack